Vienna Girls' Choir

-The Vienna Girls' Choir (Wiener Chormädchen) is a choir of twenty-five girls between the ages of ten and fifteen years.
-Formed in 2004 in Vienna, Austria, the choir was a part of the Wirth Music Academy.
-Gerald Wirth, the Artistic Director of the Vienna Boys' Choir, assists in the management of the girls' choir, which meets in the historic Josefsstöckl on the grounds of the Vienna Boys' Choir, which was established in 1498.
-Currently, the girls receive the same training as the boys.
-The choir performs independently and is taught according to the methods of the Vienna Boys' Choir.
+The Vienna Girls' Choir (German: Wiener Chormädchen) is a choir of twenty-five girls between ten and fifteen years.
+Formed in 2004 in Vienna, Austria, the choir was a part of the Wirth Music Academy under Gerald Wirth, who was the former artistic director of the Vienna Boys' Choir.
+Currently, the girls receive the same training as the boys and visit the same campus at Augarten Palais, perform independently and are being taught according to the methods of the Vienna Boys' Choir.

+The Vienna Girls Choir is conducted by Stefan Foidl, singing a cappella songs, classic music, as well as traditional and contemporary pieces apart from jazz.
+Other songs from various countries in different languages are also in their repertoire.